International Sahaja Public School

+The International Sahaja Public School

 The International Sahaja Public School in Dharamsala, India is a school run by the Sahaja Yoga movement.
 The school was founded in 1990.

 Overview

 The school is located in the Himalayas, above Dharamsala in the Kangra district, near McLeod Ganj, at an altitude of more than 1700m.
 Children coming to the school must have previously been brought up in Sahaja Yoga culture and understand the importance of meditation.
-Their education is based on the teachings of Nirmala Srivastava.
+Their education is based on the teachings of [H.H.Shri Mataji Nirmala Devi].
 Students "learn the basic principles of Sahaja Yoga ... the tenets of Hinduism and worship the school’s patron".

 The medium of instruction is English.
 Subjects (as followed by the Indian Certificate of Secondary Education curriculum) include standard courses as well as English, German, Indian Classical Music (including instruments), and Indian Classical dance.

 Mixed views

 Judith Coney reports that the school has accepted children from the age of four and notes that "often very young children are separated from their natural parents for prolonged periods, as they usually stay in India for nine months".
 An Indian newspaper article published in 2000 reported that students at the time were aged six and above.